Iceman8911/sugarbox/README.md

 Sugarbox supports persistent achievements and settings, which are not tied to a specific save slot.

+**Note:** Achievements and settings are not compressed at the moment.

 To update achievements:
 ```typescript
 await engine.setAchievements((ach) => {